-In 2014 Lucara's wholly owned subsidiary, Boteti, was awarded two precious stone prospecting licenses within the Orapa Kimberlite field in close proximity to its Karowe Mine.
-A bulk sampling plant (15 tonnes per hour) was ordered in Q4 2014 and will be utilized to process surface mini bulk samples from the Block A and Block E licenses.
+In 2014, Lucara's wholly owned subsidiary, Boteti, was awarded two precious stone prospecting licenses within the Orapa Kimberlite field in close proximity to its Karowe Mine.
+A bulk sampling plant (15 tonnes per hour) was ordered in Q4 2014 and commissioned within the 3rd quarter of 2015.
+The Bulk Sample Plant is used to process surface mini bulk samples from the Block A and Block E licenses.

 Block A or the BK02 license is 1.07 km2 in area and located approximately 30 km to the east of Lucara's Karowe Mine.
 The BK2 kimberlite has a surface area of approximately 2.4ha and is exposed in a series of narrow trenches dug by previous operators and elsewhere by a thin veneer of sand.
 BK02 was discovered in 1967 and has seen episodic exploration with programs ranging from surface trenching, drilling, and microdiamond sampling.
 Insufficient drilling has been completed to properly outline the size of the intrusion and establish the internal geology.
 Previous operators conducted microdiamond sampling on drill chips and surface trench material.
 A sample of fresh magmatic kimberlite from drilling returned a total of 800 microdiamonds from a 134.4 kilogram sample.
 A total of 6 diamonds were >0.850mm in size.
 The previous operator concluded that many of the microdiamonds were fragments of a larger diamond that was likely broken during sampling.
-Lucara plans to conduct a full site assessment and locate areas amenable for the extraction of a large volume of kimberlite for diamond content and size distribution analysis.
-During the 4th quarter ground geophysical surveys (magnetics and gravity) were conducted over the BK02 kimberlite and initial preparations undertaken for collection of a surface mini-bulk sample.
+Lucara has conducted a site assessment and located areas amenable for the extraction of a large volume of kimberlite for diamond content and size distribution analysis.
+During the 4th quarter of 2014 ground geophysical surveys (magnetics and gravity) were conducted over the BK02 kimberlite and initial preparations undertaken for collection of a surface mini-bulk sample.
+Processing of the approximate 5,000 tonne surface bulk sample through a 15 tph bulk sample plant was initiated in late Q4 2015 and is progressing.
+Results from the process of BK02 material are expected to be released in Q2 2016.

 Block E is 55.4km2 in area and located immediately to the south and east of Debswana's Orapa Mine lease and approximately 15km to the north of Lucara's Karowe Mine.
 The prospecting license holds 4 known kimberlite occurrences (AK11, 12, 13, and 14).
 The AK13 and 14 occurrences are poorly understood.
 The AK11 is poorly constrained geologically and has an estimated surface area of 2.4ha.
 The AK12 kimberlite has an estimated surface area of 1 to 2.5ha and previous operators processed large diameter drill chips that confirmed that the kimberlite is diamondiferous.
 Both the AK11 and AK12 lie beneath a thin veneer of sand cover and may be amenable to trenching and mini- bulk sampling for diamond content and size distribution analysis.
 Ground geophysical surveys were initiated in Q1 2015.
+Surface sampling is planned for Q1/Q2 2016 at AK12 and AK11.